Terry Bogard: In other media

 Terry plays a supporting role in the 2006 original internet animation The King of Fighters: Another Day.
-He appears in the episode Accede voiced in the Japanese version by his video game voice actor, Satoshi Hashimoto, and by Tony Carroll in the English dub.
+He appears in the episode Accede voiced in the Japanese version by his video game voice actor, Satoshi Hashimoto.
 Terry is featured in volume 3 of the soundtracks series SNK Character Sounds Collection released by Pony Canyon.
 The CD features several songs based on his character.
 He appears in several manhua, including the Fatal Fury series, The King of Fighters and SNK Vs. Capcom: SVC Chaos, which retell the stories of their respective games.
 The first seven chapters of the manhua The King of Fighters 2003 by Wing Yen feature a short chapter from Garou: Mark of the Wolves that tells of Rock's training with Terry.
 His character is part of a social action program created by SNK Playmore named the "Nakoruru & Terry Club".
 The organization supports children to guide them to a better future.
 David Leitch portrays Terry in the live-action 2010 film The King of Fighters, where his role is that of a CIA agent who serves as the supporting side-kick and comic-relief of Iori, Kyo, and Mai's team.

 Terry is also one of the characters featured in The King of Fighters: Destiny, an animated retelling of the first game in the series, voiced by his new voice actor in the games Takashi Kondo.
 In this story, Terry enters a tournament with Andy and Joe to avenge Jeff like the first Fatal Fury.
 He begins a romantic relationship with a woman named Angelina who is an agent from Geese.
 As Geese is about to kill Terry, Angelina sacrifices herself to protect him and he takes down Geese.
 After the battle, Heidern takes Terry and Kyo to meet the real mastermind behind Geese's power, Rugal Bernstein.
 Although Terry is defeated, Kyo manages to overpower Rugal.
 Terry plays a minor role in the manga The King of Fighters G where he faces Iori Yagami during the tournament and is nearly killed in combat by his enemy.
 However, when the tournament is interrupted, the Bogard brothers engage in a fight against Geese and Billy Kane.